mbict/go-tags/README.md

 Error handling
 ==============
-When a misformed tag is provided the parse function will return a error with the reason why.
+When a malformed tag is provided the parse function will return a error with the reason why.
-This could be a unexepected end of string (EOF) or badly closed statements.
+This could be a unexpected end of string (EOF) or badly closed statements.